 The best light for photography is at sunrise but there is often fog in this coastal area of Namibia.
 If you would like to visit during sunrise you’ll need to arrange a photography permit the day before.
 This is best done in Luderitz at Luderitz Safari & Tours (phone: +264 63 202 719, hours: 9am-6pm Monday – Friday).

-Kolmanskop is pretty remote so getting to your next location will take some time.
+The town of Kolmanskop is quite remote so getting to the next stop on our Namibia itinerary will take some time.
 Take a break midway through to visit the Duwisib Castle and learn about its intriguing history.
 The castle was constructed by Jayta Humphreys, an American woman and her German husband, ‘Baron’ Captain Hans Heinrich von Wolf.

 Construction commenced in 1908 but by 1916, the Baron had joined the German army that was fighting in the First World War and he was killed just 2 weeks after signing up.
 His wife never again returned to the castle that they shared for only a few years.